 Besides Carter’s hard-hitting abilities, his athleticism and long frame are what’s appealing to NCAA coaches.
-The only knock on the high schooler is that he weighs in at just under 200 pounds and will need to put on weight to play in a conference like the SEC.
+The only knock on the former high schooler is that he weighs in at just under 200 pounds and will need to put on weight to be a lineman in a conference like the SEC.

-In his junior season, Carter tallied four sacks and 41 tackles.
+In his junior season, the star outside linebacker tallied four sacks and 41 tackles.
 He improved on a sophomore campaign in which he totaled three sacks and 24 tackles in seven games, according to MaxPreps.
-Carter plays outside linebacker put profiles as more of a defensive end at the next level.

 How athletic is Carter?
 Just watch the tall defender show off his wide receiver skills: